tonethar/IGME-230-Fall-2019/projects/project-1.md

 ## III.
 Techical Requirements

+### III-A. Location of pages

-Location: The pages will be named as above and be located in the `project1` directory in your `230` directory on Banjo.
+- The pages will be named as above and be located in the `project1` directory in your `230` directory on Banjo.
 This means that the location of page on the web will be **`http://people.rit.edu/abc1234/230/project1/`** (where 'abc1234' is your RIT id), as shown below:

 ![Structure](images/Project1Structure.png)